Anar085/unit2-project/main.md

 ## List of techniques used

 1. API communication with remote server
+2. Pushing sensor measurements data promptly
+3. Read values and timestamps of the recorded data in the server
-2. Filtering using moving average
+4. Filtering using moving average
-3. Plotting x-axis with hourly format

 ### 1. API communication with remote server

-To solve SC#5: data backup to a remote server, and address SC#1/SC#3/SC#4: acquire data from a remote location, we needed a way to pull and push data to a server from both Raspberry Pi and personal computer.
-We used UWC ISAK Japan Weather API as our server: a centralized database for values such as temperature, humidity and atmospheric pressure measured regularly on campus.
-In order to communicate with the server, we used an HTTP python library called Requests, which enable us to get and post data with simple coding[^9].
+To solve **SC#5**: data backup to a remote server, and address **SC#1**/**SC#3**/**SC#4**: acquire data from a remote location, we needed a way to pull and push data to a server from both Raspberry Pi and personal computer.
+We used our school Weather API as our server: a centralized database for values such as temperature, humidity and atmospheric pressure measured regularly on campus.
+In order to communicate with the server, we used an HTTP python library called `Requests`, which enable us to get and post data with simple coding[^9].
 ```.py
 import requests